Bachelor of Environments and Master of Engineering, Civil Engineering, the University of Melbourne

 Managing and prioritising tasks is always a challenge at work and in your personal life.
 My MBA has continued to develop this skill.
 There have been points in my MBA where the study load, club commitments, networking and social obligations have felt overwhelming.
 This is the point.
 In a safe learning environment, where you can make and importantly learn from our mistakes, we are pushed to develop these key skills.
 I feel that upon the completion of my MBA I will be ready to manage myself successfully in a complex work environment.

 Diversity of thought

 Meeting, exchanging ideas and becoming great friends with a wonderful, diverse group of fellow MBAs is by far the most rewarding part of the programme.
 In a word, my cohort is fantastic.
-We are very fortunate to have one of the world’s most diverse MBA cohorts, my colleges and friends represent all the corners of the world and come from a wide verity of past careers.
+We are very fortunate to have one of the world’s most diverse MBA cohorts, my colleagues and friends represent all the corners of the world and come from a wide variety of past careers.
 Learning with such a tight, diverse team has helped me develop my diversity of thought.
 This diversity dictates and informs how one solves problems, interacts with others and accomplishes tasks, and is built upon a unique blend of experiences, perspective and culture.
 Being able to bring novel ideas to problems and empathise with others are critical skills for success.
 My time at Imperial has really embedded this concept and will form a foundation for my future career.

 Life outside of the MBA